FokkeZB/Tracker/README.md

 # Building a Geo Tracker App in Titanium

-I have big plans this summer.
+[I have big plans this summer](http://fokkezb.nl/rwanda).
 I hope to cycle 400km through Rwanda (Africa) and raise €10,000 in funds for Compassion, a children aid charity.
-[Read more about these two challenges](http://fokkezb.nl/rwanda).

 Obviously this means I'm on my bike a lot these days.
 I've been tracking all my rides using [Ride with GPS](https://ridewithgps.com) from the start, but a few weeks ago I wondered how easy it would be to build such a GPS tracker myself in Titanium.